RAJ4110/Whatsapp-Automation/README.md

+# Whatsapp-Automation
-# Whatsapp-Automation- This is the code for
+This is the code for
  WhatsApp Automation using python.
 This will help you to send a message to a specified user and the total count of the